-There are plenty of so-called experts online discussing how to make a good YouTube video, but they often focus on elements such as the quality of your camera or your lighting and miss the most critical element: structuring the content of your video correctly.
+There are plenty of so-called experts online discussing how to make a good video and grow on YouTube, but they often focus on elements such as the quality of your camera or your lighting and miss the most critical element: structuring the content of your video correctly.

 Structuring your content can be done on the fly, but more often than not, creating a video script makes the task of structuring your content much easier, as you’re able to plan it out in advance and organize it effectively.